BenLangmead/bowtie/MANUAL.markdown

 </td><td>

-When outputting alignments, number the first base of a reference sequence as `<int>`.
+When outputting alignments in Bowtie format, consider the first base of a reference sequence to have offset `<int>`.
+This option has no effect in [`-S`/`--sam`] mode, since SAM mandates 1-based offsets.
 Default: 0.

 </td></tr><tr><td id="bowtie-options-quiet">